 • Develop independent assessments of the information environment and information activities in a specific conflict or war.

-Seminar II: Information in a military context, strategic communication, public affairs and information operations, information as a joint function, related military and civilian disciplines.
+Strategic communication, public affairs and information operations, information as a joint function, related military disciplines.

-All three phases will be supported by case studies, discussions of contemporary issues in regards to the use of communication in modern war and conflitcts.
+All themes will be supported by case studies, discussions of contemporary issues in regards to the use of communication in modern war and conflicts.

-The course is based on seminars at the Royal Danish Defence College combined with asynchronic learning i.e., individual study, online discussions and one minor written assignment after the two first seminars as a pre-condition for exam participation.
+The course is based on the presence module combined with pre-hand asynchronic learning i.e., individual study, online discussions and one minor written assignment as a pre-condition for exam participation.

 Type: Individual written exam paper (10 pages of 2.400 characters incl. spaces – plus/minus 10 %).

 Graduation: The Danish seven-step scale (based on and equivalent to the ECTS-graduation system).

 The online part of the course begins in week 37.
 The presence module is taking place in week 45 (Monday to Friday) at Vordingborg Kaserne.

 Sidst opdateret 21-07-2020 - kl.
 13:28